Lindsay Davenport: 1990–1993

-She won the women's singles in the Ojai Tennis Tournament in 1990.
+She won the girls' 16s singles at the prestigious Ojai Tennis Tournament in 1990.

 While Davenport's first play dated back to 1991, she officially became a professional two years after her first professional-level matches.
 Davenport's doubles success in 1993 was a 17–16 record while she reached the top 100 in doubles rankings.
 She reached the third round at the 1993 Australian Open doubles competition with Chanda Rubin.
 Davenport entered the top 20, despite coming into her first tournament that year ranked no. 162.
 She qualified for the 1993 Australian Open, reaching the third round before falling to Mary Pierce.

-At the Indian Wells Masters, Davenport reached the quarterfinals ranked no. 99, but lost to 7th-ranked and future doubles partner Mary Joe Fernandez.
-Later that year, Davenport won her first Tier III title at the European Open where she beat Nicole Bradtke in three sets in the finals.
+At the Indian Wells Masters, Davenport reached the quarterfinals ranked no. 99, but lost to 7th-ranked and future doubles partner Mary Joe Fernández.
+Later that year, Davenport won her first Tier III title at the WTA Swiss Open where she beat Nicole Bradtke in three sets in the finals.
 She reached the third round at the 1993 Wimbledon Championships, and at the 1993 US Open, the American reached the fourth round ranked no. 24.
 1993 is also notable because it was the one time she faced Martina Navratilova, falling in three sets, 6–1, 3–6, 5–7, in the Oakland semifinals.

 1994

 Davenport won the first professional tournament she entered in Brisbane, Australia.
-At the Australian Open, she reached her first Grand Slam quarterfinal, defeating no. 5 Mary Joe Fernandez in the fourth round, before losing in the quarterfinals to top-ranked Steffi Graf.
+At the Australian Open, she reached her first Grand Slam quarterfinal, defeating no. 5 Mary Joe Fernández in the fourth round, before losing in the quarterfinals to top-ranked Steffi Graf.
 Davenport then reached the semifinals at Indian Wells, California and Miami and won the title in Lucerne.
 At Wimbledon, Davenport reached her second Grand Slam quarterfinal.
 Ranked ninth, Davenport defeated tenth ranked Gabriela Sabatini, before losing to third ranked Conchita Martínez, who went on to win the tournament.
 In November, she reached her first WTA Tour Championship final, losing to Sabatini.

 In doubles, Davenport won Indian Wells with Lisa Raymond and reached the French Open doubles final with Raymond, where they lost to Gigi Fernández and Natasha Zvereva.
 Davenport teamed with Arantxa Sánchez Vicario to win the title in Oakland, defeating Gigi Fernández and Martina Navratilova in the final.

 In December 1994, Davenport hired Craig Kardon as her coach.